DevExpress-Examples/web-dashboard-html-js-mvc-application/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T540056)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Dashboard for JavaScript - Create an HTML JavaScript Dashboard Application (Global Namespaces)
+# Dashboard for JavaScript - Create an HTML JavaScript Dashboard Application

 This approach is based on the client-server model.
 You need a server (backend) project and a client (frontend) application that includes all the necessary styles, scripts and HTML-templates.